 Mike Shum (b.
 Denver, CO, 1985) is a journalist and filmmaker who specializes in cinematography and production.
 Shum’s work explores the ways in which we perceive and define home within contexts of historical and cultural struggle.
 Through documentary film, Shum draws people into the complicated nature of empathy as a way of featuring the spectrum of human experience from abuses of institutional power to individual trauma.
 Growing up a son of Hong Kong immigrants, Shum seeks to relate his own struggle with defining home through his body of work.

-In 2015, Shum was a finalist for the 2015 National News and Documentary Emmy for Outstanding Interview with the New York Times for his work in Iraq.
+In 2015, Shum was a finalist for the 2015 National News and Doc Emmy for Outstanding Interview with the NYTimes for his work in Iraq.
 In 2017, he produced and served as director of photography for the Tribeca Film Festival’s Audience Award-winning film, Hondros — a documentary on the life and work of famed photojournalist, Chris Hondros, now available on Netflix.
 In 2019, Shum served as director of photography for the film Predator on the Reservation — a documentary about a doctor who preyed on children for over twenty years within the Indian Health Services.
 He and his team were finalists for the 2020 National News and Doc Emmy Award for Outstanding Investigative Documentary with the Wall Street Journal and FRONTLINE (PBS).